DJDevon3/My_Circuit_Python_Projects/Circuit Python Snippets/README.md

 ```

 ## Temp Sensor Bias Adjust Algorithm (BME280)
 This completely replaces the manual bias adjust example above.
 Less code and can be more accurate.
+For the most accurate readings only compare against a "NIST traceable" thermometer.
 ```py
 import ulab.numpy as np
 # Initialize BME280 Sensor